 Where do we stay?
 You may camp at Lakside Bar, no charge.
 It is first come first serve, and be advised that no running water is available bring water for drinking.
 There are porto-johns onsite.

 Looking for a hotel?
 Check out the new Cobblestone Hotel in downtown Stevens Point.

 Does the registration fee include canoes/kayaks?
 Due to the cost and logistics, canoes and other craft are not provided.
 For Stevens Point, check with Nature Treks, ED Ventures or Bahamas Bar.
 Do not forget your life vests as you cannot quest without them!
 Please take good care of your rental craft.

 Do I need a team to register?
 No, not at time of registration but it is a good idea to have your team at least loosely arranged.
-You won't choose your class until sign-in.
-THat way of your team of 3 falls apart, you could still join in as class b (team of 20.
+You won't choose your class (either 2 paddlers or coed team of three).
+If your team of 3 falls apart, you could still join in as class b (team of 2).

 Do we have to paddle on Sunday?
 Sunday is optional.
 On Sunday all teams paddle to the same spot and compete as part of their alliance group.
 You may call it quits after Saturday but be sure to get to Saturday scoring back at Lakeside.

 Can we sub a new player on Sunday NO SUNDAY SUBSTITUTIONS.
 This means no fresh players on Sunday.
 You may paddle alone on Sunday.
 Only the captain needs to actually register, so you may form the team later or change to a different class as needed.